NickCMoore/cheshire-captures/README.md

 - The logo for **Cheshire Captures** was designed using [FreeLogoDesign.org](https://www.freelogodesign.org).
 I started with their free design templates and tailored them to match the unique identity of the platform.

-- To refine the branding, I used [Fotor](https://www.fotor.com) to make the logo’s background transparent, allowing it to integrate seamlessly across different color schemes on the site.
+- To refine the branding, I used [Fotor](https://www.fotor.com) to make the logo’s background transparent, allowing it to integrate seamlessly across different colour schemes on the site.

 - When implementing the **Delete Confirmation Modal** for managing posts and comments, I consulted an insightful article shared by tutor support.
 It provided a foundational understanding of modal creation in React, which I then adapted to suit the functionality required in this project.